Save Tonight: Music video

-The monochrome music video for the song was filmed at Skånegatan 92-94 in Stockholm's Södermalm district from 9–10 September 1997, and features Cherry playing different characters and seeing the story from different perspectives.
+The monochrome music video was directed by Johan Camitz.
+It was filmed at Skånegatan 92-94 in Stockholm's Södermalm district from 9–10 September 1997, and features Cherry playing different characters and seeing the story from different perspectives.
 Cherry prepares for a date by buying roses and a bottle of wine at a deli; he waves goodbye to the butcher, who proves to be another Cherry.
-A robber wearing tights over his head as a disguise (purchased in a nearby shop at the start of the video) enters the deli and takes money from he cash register; when he runs out, he is hit by a pickup truck.
+A robber wearing tights over his head as a disguise (purchased in a nearby shop at the start of the video) enters the deli and takes money from the cash register; when he runs out, he is hit by a pickup truck.
 Both he and the driver are additional duplicates of Cherry, and two others appear as a man playing guitar and a homeless person sleeping on the sidewalk.
 The Cherry who entered the deli walks past and tosses some change to the latter before departing for his date.
 The video is edited to make it appear as a single continuous take.